naoshibaikyu/superbuddn/epilogues/incorrect1.md

 Sticky: “I’m not gonna sink to their level” I will.
 Coward.

-Sticky Angry: “I’m the bigger person” I’m 150cm tall give me the gun bitch.
+Sticky Angry: “I’m the bigger person” I’m 12 ft tall, give me the gun bitch.

-%

-Eris Angry: Are you this rude to everyone?!

-Margaret: Yup.

-Margaret: Don't think you're special.

-%

-Eris: Why are you guys acting like this?

-Gambi: Oh, we're not acting.
-We really are like this.

 %